cthain/dar/README.md

 # decrypt the encrypted file data
 $ dar -d -in encrypted.dar
-Enter pass key to encrypt:
+Enter pass key to decrypt:
 this is plaintext
 ```